itsdouges/armory-app/README.md

 ## Pull Requests

 Feel like contributing?
-Look at the [trello board](https://trello.com/b/qGvDe622/gw2armory-com), or contact me on [reddit](https://www.reddit.com/r/gw2armory) or [twitter](https://twitter.com/itsmadou) to find something you'd like to work on, then make a pull request against the `master` branch.
+Look at the [trello board](https://trello.com/b/qGvDe622/gw2armory-com), or contact me on [reddit](https://www.reddit.com/r/gw2armory) or [twitter](https://twitter.com/itsmadou) to find something you'd like to work on, then make a pull request against the `development` branch.

 © 2016 ArenaNet, Michael Dougall, gw2armory.com